Meg Cummings: Storylines

 Ben struggled to decide between the two women he loved, a situation complicated when a strange woman, Tess Marin (Tracy Melchior), claiming to have been Maria's close friend during the years she could not remember, arrived with a child, Benjy, she claimed was Ben and Maria's son.
 DNA testing confirmed that Benjy was Ben's son, and for a time Ben, Meg, Maria, Tess and Benjy all lived under one roof.
-Meg eventually broke up with Ben, and found comfort in her close friend Casey Mitchum (Timothy Adams), who had recently broken up with her sister Sara Cummings (Shawn Batten).
+Meg eventually broke up with Ben, and found comfort in her close friend Casey, who had recently broken up with her sister Sara.
 Meg and Casey eventually broke up, realizing that they were better off as friends.
 Ben then started acting strangely, committing to Maria and their son yet chasing Meg at the same time.
 However it was revealed that Ben had once again been kidnapped by Derek, and that Benjy was Derek and Tess's son, conceived as part of a plan to murder Ben and Maria and have Benjy inherit his money.
 Tim discovered Derek's identity, and was murdered by Derek.
 Maria was the second to discover Derek's identity, leading to Derek imprisoning her with Ben.
 During their imprisonment, they talked and Maria realized and accepted that Meg was Ben's true love.
 Next, Casey and Sara discovered Derek, and were duly also taken prisoner.
 Finally Maria's mother Carmen asked Meg for help, leading to her searching Ben's house and also discovering Derek's identity.
 Meg attempted to overpower Derek by pretending to seduce him in order to grab his gun, but soon found herself prisoner too.
 With Ben's help, Maria managed to escape and overpower Tess, leading to a mass fight between the two captors and five prisoners, which resulted in Derek being shot and killed.
 Tess was jailed, and Maria decided to adopt Benjy, the child she regarded as her own son.
 The series culminated with a romantic double wedding between Ben and Meg, and their friends Vanessa Hart (Sherri Saum) and Michael Bourne (Jason Winston George).
 In the final episode, Meg awoke from a dream to realize that she was still in Kansas and that her life in Sunset Beach was all a dream - then awoke in bed with Ben in Sunset Beach, and realized that that was a dream, and her life in Sunset Beach with Ben was reality.